The Big B's Guide to South Texas BBQ: Smoke, Spice, and Vaquero Soul

 The Mexican-American Pantry: Tortillas, Charro Beans, and Sopaipillas

-The sides in South Texas aren’t an afterthought; they’re the backbone of the meal.
-Forget the flimsy white bread—down here, we use fresh flour or corn tortillas to scoop up every drop of rendered fat.
+The sides in South Texas aren’t an afterthought.
+They’re the backbone of the meal.
+Forget the flimsy white bread.
+Down here, we use fresh flour or corn tortillas to scoop up every drop of rendered fat.

 Charro beans are a hearty, brothy staple that perfectly complements smoky meats.